When is the Best Time to Plant Chestnut Trees?

 While spring planting can work, avoid setting out saplings mid-summer when intense heat and drought are likely.
 By early fall, temperatures are moderating while soil retains summer warmth to stimulate rooting.

-With proper care, chestnut trees are hardy enough to keep establishing roots through the winter after fall planting.
+With the right care, chestnut trees are hardy enough to continue establishing roots through the winter after fall planting.

 Preparing to Plant Chestnut Trees